claire-np/ML-insurance-premium-prediction/README.md

 This project is the second entry in my data science portfolio, building on my previous HR Attrition analysis.
 It represents a clear progression — moving from classification (predicting who will leave) to regression (predicting how much something will cost).

-The objective was to design a complete, end-to-end machine learning workflow that predicts individual medical insurance costs based on personal and lifestyle factors.
+The objective was to design an end-to-end machine learning workflow that predicts individual medical insurance costs based on personal and lifestyle factors.
 Beyond prediction, the project focuses on explainability and business relevance — uncovering what drives these costs and how insurers could act on those insights.

 **Results:**
 - Best Model: Tuned Gradient Boosting Regressor